By Morgan Michalowski, CNM, WHNP-BC, IBCLC

 Once I’d had my baby and gone through it all myself, I realized then that postpartum doesn’t end at 6 weeks.
 That’s only the beginning.

 And honestly?
-It wasn’t until I was 8 months postpartum that taking care of my baby started to feel like a reflex, like she was truly part of my routine.
+It wasn’t until I was 6th trimester postpartum, 8 months later, that taking care of my baby started to feel like a reflex, like she was truly part of my routine.

 After 8 months with my baby, getting out of the house became easier.
 Finding time to take care of myself felt possible.
 My abs weren’t as weak and mushy, so I could move around a bit easier.

-If you’re entering your sixth trimester, even if you’re just entering month 7, you are likely to have some similarly positive experiences.
+If you’re entering your 6th trimester postpartum, even if you’re just entering month 7, you are likely to have some similarly positive experiences.
 Hopefully, you’re over the toughest parts of your postpartum period, and you might see the sun shining for the first time in a long time.
 It’s going to be OK.
 I promise.

-Here’s what to expect as you move into your 6th trimester.
+Here’s what to expect as you move into your 6th trimester postpartum.

-Month 7 of your 6th trimester: A.K.A.
+Month 7 of your 6th trimester postpartum: A.K.A.
 A part of my routine

 Depending on your own postpartum symptoms, your baby’s unique development, and your support system, you may finally be starting to get in a groove.
 You’ve still got challenges, but tasks and worries that scared you to pieces in your 4th trimester are second nature now!